Refined multiplicative tensor product of matrix factorizations: A refined algorithm for matrix factorization of polynomials on the class of summand-reducible polynomials

 \subsection{The refined algorithm}

-In this section, we use the reduced multiplicative tensor product of matrix factorizations $\overline{\otimes}$ in combination with the tensor product of matrix factorizations $\widehat{\otimes}$ (or any of its variants) to refine the improved algorithm (see section 4 of \cite{fomatati2022tensor}) for matrix factorization of polynomials on the class of \textit{summand-reducible} polynomials (cf. Definition \ref{defn summand reducible polynomials}).
-In fact, we show that our approach produces factorizations that are of smaller sizes than the factorizations produced by the improved algorithm in \cite{fomatati2022tensor} on the aforementioned class of polynomials.
+In this section, we use the refined multiplicative tensor product of matrix factorizations $\overline{\otimes}$ in combination with the tensor product of matrix factorizations $\widehat{\otimes}$ to refine the improved algorithm (see section 4 of \cite{fomatati2022tensor}) for matrix factorization of polynomials on the class of \textit{summand-reducible} polynomials (cf. Definition \ref{defn summand reducible polynomials}).
+In fact, we show that our approach produces factorizations that are of smaller sizes than the factorizations produced by the improved algorithm in \cite{fomatati2022tensor} on the aforementioned class of polynomials.\\